patrickfav/pihole-unbound-docker/README.md

 This setup works on a machine that does not itself already has DNS running (i.e. port 53 is already used).
 If you have a setup like that (e.g. running on a Synology NAS with a Directory Server), you would need a setup that creates a [Mac VLAN](https://docs.docker.com/network/macvlan/) so the container appears with a different IP.
 In this [case check out this example here](https://github.com/chriscrowe/docker-pihole-unbound/tree/main/two-container).

-This setup is designed to have 2 containers running next to each other and do not aim to combine both programs in one.
-The idea is to minimize the work needed to adapt provided containerized versions of Pi-hole and Unbound, use the official images, therefore making it easier to upgrade each.
+It is designed to have 2 containers running next to each other and do not aim to combine both programs in one.
+The idea is to minimize the work needed to adapt provided containerized versions of Pi-hole and Unbound, i.e. use the official images, therefore making it easier to upgrade each.

 ### Prerequisites